osyvokon/text-entailment-models/slides/attention.md

 ???

-What we humans do when translating, is regularaly look onto the source sentence a couple words a time.
+What we humans do when translating, is regularly look onto the source sentence a couple words a time.
 We don't just read the source sentence once and then throw it away.
 We keep it around and concentrate on relevant parts of it when needed.
 That is the basic idea behind the attention mechanism: let's keep the